 At this stage in my life, driving a car is the last thing I would think of doing.
 I have had a visual impairment in both eyes for more than 20 years and I’m registered as blind, so driving is impossible.

-I joined Civic in 2015 and over the past three years, they have helped me meet new people, learn new things and as result of that I have changed and grown as a person.
+I joined Civic in 2015 and over the past 18 months, they have helped me meet new people, learn new things and as result of that I have changed and grown as a person.

 Recently Civic encouraged me to take part in a very unexpected yet amazing opportunity.